-Conclusion
+5. Conclusion

-The experimentally determined $P_c$ - $S_w$ - $a{wn}$ surfaces show that each micro model has its own unique surface.
+[20] The experimentally determined P_c - S_w - a{wn} surfaces show that each micro model has its own unique surface.
 The quality of fit for the surface through the data points is on the same order of magnitude as that from the comparison of the imbibition data to the interpolated drainage surface and also for the comparison of the drainage data to the interpolated imbibition surface.
-For each sample, within the experimental error, the difference between the drainage and the imbibition processes is small for the specific wetting and nonwetting phases used in these micro-model experiments
+For each sample, within the experimental error, the difference between the drainage and the imbibition processes is small for the specific wetting and nonwetting phases used in these micromodel experiments.

-Earlier, Cheng et al. (2004) stated that the $P_c$ - $S{w}$ - $a{wn}$ surfaces were unique to within 5%.
+[21] Earlier, Cheng et al. [2004] stated that the P_c - S_w - a{wn} surfaces were unique to within 5%.
 Their value was not based on comparing imbibition and drainage surfaces but was arrived at from an analysis of a single surface.
-In this current study, the differences between imbibition and drainage surfaces is around 10%-15% but still within the experimental error (from image analysis, surface fitting, etc.), and suggests that the $P_c$ - $S_w$ - $a{wn}$ surface may indeed be unique.
-This suggests that data from either drainage scans or imbibition scans may be sufficient to determine the functional relationship among $P_c$ - $S_w$ - $a{wn}$ for a porous medium.
+In this current study, the differences between imbibition and drainage surfaces are around 10-15% but still within the experimental error (from image analysis, surface fitting, etc.), and suggest that the P_c - S_w - a{wn} surface may indeed be unique.
+This suggests that data from either drainage scans or imbibition scans may be sufficient to determine the functional relationship among P_c - S_w - a{wn} for a porous medium.

-These results also suggest that the observed hysteresis in $P_c$ - $S_w$ - $a{wn}$ can be modeled by including interfacial area as an additional state variable.
-Recently, Chen & Kibbey (2006) stated that $P_c$ - $S_w$ - $a{wn}$ is not unique based on data from a surface active tracer technique applied to two fluid phases in a fine sand.
-However, in their analysis they included interfacial area from films which are not included in our calculation of $a{wn}$ .
-We do not include the contribution to $a^{wn}$ from films because as discussed in Cheng et al. (2004), including disjoining-pressure-dominated interfaces (such as those interfaces between a bulk fluid and a fluid film) leads to a linear dependence between $S_w$ - $a{wn}$ and $a{wn}$ does not provide any additional However, Cheng et al. (2004) information. showed that it is only the capillary-dominated interfaces (interface between bulk fluids) that lifts the ambiguity in the $P_c$ - $S_w$ hysteresis.
-Thus the uniqueness of the $P_c$ - $S_w$ - $a{wn}$ relationship cannot be from techniques determined that cannot distinguish between capillary-dominated interfaces and disjoining-pressure-dominated interfaces.
+[22] These results also suggest that the observed hysteresis in P_c - S_w - a{wn} can be modeled by including interfacial area as an additional state variable.
+Recently, Chen and Kibbey [2006] stated that P_c - S_w - a{wn} is not unique on the basis of data from a surface-active tracer technique applied to two fluid phases in a fine sand.
+However, in their analysis they included interfacial area from films that are not included in our calculation of a{wn} .
+We do not include the contribution to a{wn} from films because as discussed by Cheng et al. [2004], including disjoining-pressure-dominated interfaces (such as those interfaces between a bulk fluid and a fluid film) leads to a linear dependence between S{w} a{wn} and a{wn} does not provide any additional information.
+However, Cheng et al. [2004] showed that it is only the capillary-dominated interfaces (interface between bulk fluids) that lift the ambiguity in the P_c - S_w hysteresis.
+Thus the uniqueness of the P_c - S_w - a{wn} relationship cannot be determined from techniques that cannot distinguish between capillary-dominated interfaces and disjoining-pressuredominated interfaces.

-Finally, future work research must repeat these experiments on three-dimensional porous systems to verify that the observed behavior we have found for these low dimensional systems can be applied to three-dimensional systems.
+[23] Finally, future work research must repeat these experiments on three-dimensional porous systems to verify that the observed behavior we have found for these low-dimensional systems can be applied to three-dimensional systems.

-Acknowledgments: The authors wish to acknowledge useful discussions with David D. Nolte.
-This material is based upon work supported by the National Science Foundation under Grant No. 0509759.
+[24] Acknowledgments.
+The authors wish to acknowledge useful discussions with David D. Nolte.
+This material is based on work supported by the National Science Foundation under grant 0509759.